 Selected universities must have existing Korean studies-related infrastructure; the grant is designed to deepen, strengthen, and expand that infrastructure.
 Currently, 21 universities around the world are leading the education and research Korea-based scholarship through various Korean studies programs.

-The U-M Project Team’s comprehensive five-year project, Engaging Korea: Comparative Approaches to Understanding Modern and Contemporary Korea, aims to investigate social, cultural, and political facets of modern and contemporary Korea in comparative contexts, writ large—inter-national, inter-period, and inter-disciplinary.
-The project consists of a series of international conferences/symposia; fellowship programs for graduate students; a new Korean Studies book series and other strategic plans for publication; and state-of-the-art research projects.
-A multi-disciplinary project team, led by Nojin Kwak, director of the Nam Center for Korean Studies at U-M and Associate Professor of Communication Studies, consists of 10 faculty members from seven different U-M academic departments/schools representing social sciences, humanities and other disciplines.
+The U-M Project Team’s comprehensive five-year project, Visioning Korea for the Next Generation: Korean Studies in the Classroom, aims to investigate social, cultural, and political facets of modern and contemporary Korea in comparative contexts, writ large—inter-national, inter-period, and inter-disciplinary.
+The project consists of a series of student conferences; fellowship programs for graduate students; curricular enhancement programs; and state-of-the-art research projects.
+A multi-disciplinary project team, led by Nojin Kwak, director of the Nam Center for Korean Studies at U-M and Professor and Chair of Communication Studies, consists of 10 faculty members from seven different U-M academic departments/schools representing social sciences, humanities and other disciplines.